UK senior lawmakers call on government to release Toyota investment reassurances

 2 Min Read

-LONDON (Reuters) - The British government should reveal what post-Brexit reassurances it offered Japanese carmaker Toyota (7203.T) ahead of a 240-million pound ($313 million) investment in its English car plant, two parliamentary committees said on Monday.
+LONDON, July 17 (Reuters) - The British government should reveal what post-Brexit reassurances it offered Japanese carmaker Toyota ahead of a 240-million pound ($313 million) investment in its English car plant, two parliamentary committees said on Monday.

 On Friday, Reuters reported that Britain had helped to secure an investment in the firm's Burnaston car plant with a letter reassuring the Japanese automaker over future trading arrangements, according to two sources.